utility-toolbox/roff/README.md

 ```

 Additionally, if your project uses python `argparse.ArgumentParser` then you can start quicker by using the `roff from-parser` command instead of `roff template`.
-This works almost like the template command.
-But fills most of the fields.
+This works almost like the template command, but fills most of the fields.

+> [!WARNING]
+> `from-parser` will import the parser from your specified file/module.
+Which means that the code will be run!
+Use with care!

 ```shell
 $ roff from-parser --root src/ --output prog.1.md myprog.__main__:parser